Jury deliberations to begin in Manafort trial, as defense team suggests prosecution is improper, 'desperate'

 During the prosecution’s closing arguments, Manafort sat stone-faced, glaring at a TV on his table showing the exhibits.

 A day earlier, the defense rested its case without calling Manafort or any other witnesses to the stand.
-Addressing the court for the first time during his trial, Manafort stood up and told Judge Ellis that he did not want to testify.

 Special Counsel Robert Mueller’s team rested their case Monday afternoon after about two weeks of testimony from prosecution witnesses.
 Before closing arguments, Ellis ruled against the defense’s motion to acquit.
 Such motions are only granted by a judge where the prosecution has presented such a weak case that no reasonable juror could vote to convict.